jpplatzer/Web-crawler/test/README.md

 # Work in progress

-This is not working code yet.
-These are some early test functions used during code development.

-The plan is to develop real gtest-based unit tests in this directory.

-# TBD
+Unit tests under development.

+More unit tests are being implemented.